-SUP Design for Surfing: Maximum 10’5 in length .
-In the spirit of traditional surfing, no structural device to maintain foot contact with the board is allowed
+SUP Design for Surfing: No length or aggregate dimensions apply.
+In the spirit of traditional surfing, no structural device to maintain foot contact with the board is allowed.

 - The Head Judge will do by the Commentator, or in the absence of a Commentator, official timing of all heats.

 - A five minute visual and PA warning will be given when 5 minutes remain in a heat.